minor-002/Git-Network-Learning/README.md

 I am a seasoned traditional network engineer with extensive experience working with CLI.
 Currently, I am transitioning into network automation, driven by curiosity and a passion for continuous learning.
 As a beginner in automation, I have started hands-on practice to build practical skills and gain real-world experience in this evolving field.
+To be honest, AI and internet resources will be my teachers, guiding me along this path.

 📌 About This Repository